DellGEOS/HybridJumpstart/modules/module_2/2a_Cluster_AzSHCI_WAC.md

 ### Allow popups in Edge browser <!-- omit in toc -->
 To give the optimal experience with Windows Admin Center, you should enable **Microsoft Edge** to allow popups for Windows Admin Center.

-1. If you're not already logged in, log into the **HybridWorkshop-DC** virtual machine, open the **Microsoft Edge icon** on your taskbar.
+1. If you're not already logged in, log into the **HybridJumpstart-DC** virtual machine, open the **Microsoft Edge icon** on your taskbar.
 2. If you haven't already, complete the initial Edge configuration settings.
 3. Navigate to **edge://settings/content/popups**
 4. Click the slider button to **disable** pop-up blocking